-As Kelowna grows, we need to find ways to get the most out of our major roads.
-This means using our road space more efficiently, making new connections, and maximizing the people-moving capacity of streets.
-We also need to make our streets safer.
+Over 2 million kilometres of travel happens on our roads each day.
+As Kelowna grows, traffic congestion threatens the movement of people and goods that are vital for our economy and quality of life.
+We know we cannot build our way out of congestion, so we must find ways to get the most out of our existing infrastructure.
+This means using our road space more efficiently, being strategic about new connections, maximizing the people-moving capacity of our streets and making them safer.

-Our streets have value beyond moving people or goods.
-We can support local businesses by providing attractive spaces to shop, work, or dine.
-Good street design can make neighbourhoods more livable and more attractive places to visit.
+Streets also have value beyond moving people and goods.
+They support local businesses by providing attractive spaces to shop, work, or dine.
+Good street design can also make neighbourhoods more livable and more attractive places to visit.